-If the styling in your kitchen seems to be lacking in some way and needs just the thing to create a finished look, that space above the cabinets might be the answer.
-There are actually myriad possibilities for decorating that space, proven here through these featured designers, bloggers and Instagrammers.
-From vintage oil paintings to practical storage, you can put that space above the cabinets to work, which Stephanie of @myhoustonhouse has done beautifully.
+If the styling in your kitchen seems to be lacking in some way and needs just the thing to create a finished look, filling that area above the cabinets might be the answer.
+There are actually myriad possibilities for decorating that space, proven through featured designers, bloggers, and Instagrammers.
+From vintage art to practical storage, you can put that space above the cabinets to work.Continue to 2 of 10 below.

 Display a Meaningful Collection

-Do you have a collection that’s only collecting dust, hidden away in the basement or a closet?
-If you haven’t been able to find a place to showcase that collection, look no further than the space above your cabinets.
+You may enjoy collecting certain objects, but you may not have a specified place for them and end up keeping the pieces hidden away in the basement or a closet.
+If you haven’t been able to find the right place to showcase that collection, look to the space above your cabinets.
 The eye will naturally be drawn upward toward your finds, which have their own particular place to stand out.
-Salt and pepper shakers, vases, vintage letters and even books are ideal to display above cabinets.
-Jackie of @sawdust.angel has chosen to spotlight a collection of white ceramic pitchers, with sprigs of faux flowers for a decorative element.Continue to 3 of 11 below.
+Vases, vintage letters, and even books are ideal to display above cabinets.
+A series of pitchers filled with faux flowers is also an ideal way to fill the void.
+You want to make sure, though, that the objects are large enough to see once up high; a collection of salt and pepper shakers, for example, may not be the right scale for that spot.Continue to 3 of 10 below.

 Include Nooks for Storage

-The space above your cabinets can be built up to serve a specific purpose, like the cabinets seen in Sarah’s kitchen of Thrifty Decor Chick.
-She cleverly placed nooks above her cabinets to hold baskets, making for an additional storage space in her kitchen.
-The baskets can keep small items out of sight, plus, they’re lovely to look at, set against gorgeous white cabinetry.Continue to 4 of 11 below.
+The space above your cabinets can be built up to serve a specific purpose, like providing extra storage.
+Cleverly use the area above your cabinets to hold baskets, making for additional storage space in your kitchen.
+The baskets can keep small items and extra kitchen supplies out of sight while adding a decorative touch to the room.
+Using a set of matching baskets creates a uniform look, and adding vertical dividers will give the space an even more organized and clean appearance.Continue to 4 of 10 below.

 Hang Vintage Finds

-If you have enough room, you can also hang items in the space above your cabinets.
-Whether it’s framed family photos, mirrors, small macramé creations, or in this case, vintage Bundt pans in a variety of colors, the extra wall space above cabinets surprisingly caters to wall art of most any kind, but flea market treasures seem to look even more charming.Continue to 5 of 11 below.
+If you have enough room, you can hang items on the wall in the space above your cabinets.
+Whether it’s framed family photos, mirrors, small macramé creations, or vintage baking or cooking tools, this extra wall space surprisingly caters to wall art of almost any kind—but flea market treasures seem to look even more charming.Continue to 5 of 10 below.